 Hello!
 My name is Robin Patton.
 I have worked at Wilderness Trace since Fall of 2010.
 The smiles on the kids faces and the laughter make it all worth while.

-When I’m not at work I enjoy being with my husband of 30 yrs. and my teenage son Nick.
+When I’m not at work I enjoy being with my husband of 30 yrs. and my son Nick.
 I enjoy traveling, gardening and reading.

 Allison Maggard graduated from Eastern Kentucky University with a Bachelors in Occupational Science and a Masters Degree in Occupational Therapy.
 As an occupational therapist, she works with children to improve their attention, body strength and coordination, visual motor skills, self-regulation, self-care, and sensory processing in the classroom.
 Allison also volunteers with a local non-profit that gives low-cost adapted bicycles to children in the Kentucky area with special needs.